-(2) Truck and Barge Logbooks: Each truck and barge shall have a logbook for recording fish loading rates, fish condition, estimated mortalities, area of release, equipment malfunctions, and accomplishment of scheduled work under the SOPs.
+- SOPs.
 When consecutive loading of trucks or barges occurs at downstream projects, truck drivers or barge riders will record numbers and condition of fish loaded.
 Towboat captains will keep logbooks on towboat activities.
 Barge riders will be authorized as inspectors by the Contracting Officer's Representative to initial entries noting towboat passage, loading, or fish release activities, and comments on barging operations.
-State biologists will report truck and barge mortality information in their weekly reports.

-(3) Weekly Reports: State biologists shall prepare weekly reports documenting daily and weekly collection and transportation numbers, sampling information, facility and sampling mortality, descaling rates, and adult fallbacks.
-The weekly reports will be used by CENWW for any weekly reports required in the ESA Section 10 permit issued by NMFS.
+State biologists will report truck and barge mortality information in their weekly reports. - (3) Weekly Reports: State biologists shall prepare weekly reports documenting daily and weekly collection and transportation numbers, sampling information, facility and sampling mortality, descaling rates, and adult fallbacks.
+The weekly reports will be used by CENWW for any weekly reports required in the ESA Section 10 permit issued by NOAA Fisheries.
 State biologists shall distribute the weekly reports to other regionally interested parties as directed by the CENWW Transportation Coordinator.